Our Founder’s Story

 Hi, my name is Stewart.

-I’m queer, non-binary, and use they/them pronouns.
-I was diagnosed with chronic myeloid leukaemia (CML) during late December 2016.
+I’m queer and was diagnosed with chronic myeloid leukaemia (CML) during late December 2016.

 At the time, I was six months into living in Berlin and excited about the city, but my health took a turn which had me return back to England for treatment.

-I asked in multiple cancer centres over the years for LGBTIQ+ support and was always met with a fumbling response, an apology and sometimes a disbelief that there was nothing on offer.
+I asked in multiple cancer centres over the years for LGBTIQ+ support and was always met with an apology.
 It left me feeling like I had one foot in the cancer world and the other in the LGBTIQ+ world and didn’t know how to bring the two together.

 I felt like that for years.